kyverno/website/content/en/docs/Writing policies/variables.md

 Variables make policies smarter and reusable by enabling references to data in the policy definition, the [admission review request](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#webhook-request-and-response), and external data sources like ConfigMaps, the Kubernetes API Server, and even OCI image registries.

 Variables are stored as JSON and Kyverno supports using [JMESPath](http://jmespath.org/) (pronounced "James path") to select and transform JSON data.
 With JMESPath, values from data sources are referenced in the format of `{{key1.key2.key3}}`.
 For example, to reference the name of an new/incoming resource during a `kubectl apply` action such as a Namespace, you would write this as a variable reference: `{{request.object.metadata.name}}`.
 The policy engine will substitute any values with the format `{{ <JMESPath> }}` with the variable value before processing the rule.
 For a page dedicated to exploring JMESPath's use in Kyverno see [here](/docs/writing-policies/jmespath/).

-{{% alert title="Note" color="info" %}}
-Variables are not currently allowed in `match` or `exclude` statements or `patchesJson6902.path`.
-{{% /alert %}}
+Variables may be used in most places in a Kyverno rule or policy with one exception being in `match` or `exclude` statements.

 ## Pre-defined Variables

 Kyverno automatically creates a few useful variables and makes them available within rules:

-1. `serviceAccountName`: the "userName" which is the last part of a service account (i.e. without the prefix `system:serviceaccount:<namespace>:`).
+1. `serviceAccountName`: the "userName" which is the last part of a ServiceAccount (i.e. without the prefix `system:serviceaccount:<namespace>:`).
 For example, when processing a request from `system:serviceaccount:nirmata:user1` Kyverno will store the value `user1` in the variable `serviceAccountName`.

-2. `serviceAccountNamespace`: the "namespace" part of the serviceAccount.
+2. `serviceAccountNamespace`: the "namespace" part of the ServiceAccount.
 For example, when processing a request from `system:serviceaccount:nirmata:user1` Kyverno will store `nirmata` in the variable `serviceAccountNamespace`.

 3. `request.roles`: a list of roles stored in an array the given account may have.
 For example, `["foo:dave"]`.